bergesinstitute/graf-method/book-4-unit-5.md

 *Estoy en Chile.
 Estoy en Broadway.
 Estoy en el supermercado.*
 (I'm in Chile.
 I'm on Broadway.
 I'm at the supermarket.)

-    Entre - Between/among
+    entre - between / among

 *La letra B está entre la A y la C.*
 (The letter B is between A and C.)

-    Hacia - towards
+    hacia - towards

 Usamos *hacia* para expresar dirección: *Voy hacia tu casa* significa lo mismo que *voy en dirección a tu casa.*

 💂 We use *hacia* to express direction: *Voy hacia tu casa* means the same as *I'm headed towards your house.*

-    Hasta - to/until (for space or time)
+    hasta - to / until (for space or time)

 Ver *desde.*

 💂 See *desde.*

-    Para - for/in order to
+    para - for / in order to

 Usamos la preposición *para* para propósito, destino u objetivo.